 Prop Flange Kit with Pulley - Prop Flange Kit with 6" diameter pulley for driving an alternator.
 This is a popular setup when a light bank is used for night fishing.
 Kit includes flange with pulley, taper lock QD bushing, two propeller backup plates, six tubular spacers, all hardware and key for straight shaft.
 Available in shaft sizes from 1" to 1 7/16".

 Dozens of companies also build ready to go airboats.
 Several OEM companies such as Overboard Custom Boats, Krestas Boats, Sonny's Marine, and Vantage Marine use the Ultra-Prop propeller as an air-drive.
 For Flounder gigging these small power units are ideal.
 Operators add an automotive alternator to the small engines to power the large bank of lights used for the night fishing.
 Married to the Ultra-Prop, it becomes an inexpensive and effective power package.

-The Ultra-Prop is a very popular choice with bow fishing enthusiasts.
+The Ultra-Prop is a very popular choice with bow fishing enthusiasts who are looking for an excellent airboat prop.
 They also use small engines with propellers to make an air drive.
 This system allows them to move in shallow water and through grasses to find their prey.
 The Ultra-Prop is very tough and impervious to water and therefore ideal for this application.